This glossary is partly extracted from the glossary of SeisComP.

 Seismic signals detected on various seismic sensors of a seismic array or network are said to be coherent if they are related to each other in time, amplitude and/or waveform because they come from the same seismic source.

-Colors are given in hexadecimal representation or by color keyword names.
+Colors are given in hexadecimal or RGB representation or by color keyword names.

 - color keyword name